pearmini/genji/README.md

 |____.genjirc
 ```

-Then run following command in your project root for development and open `http://localhost:8000/` in your browser.
+Then runs following command in your project root for development and opens `http://localhost:8000/` in your browser.

 ```bash
 $ genji dev